SECURITIES AND EXCHANGE COMMISSION

 |Chief Financial Officer|

-On behalf of Atomera, it is my pleasure to offer you the position of Vice President of Engineering.
-You will report to the President and Chief Executive Officer, beginning on a mutually agreed date, no later than April 16, 2021.
-Your starting annual base salary will be $300,000 paid semimonthly.
+On behalf of Atomera, it is my pleasure to offer you the position of Vice President of Business Development.
+You will report to the President and Chief Executive Officer, beginning on a mutually agreed date.
+Your starting annual base salary will be $275,000 paid semimonthly.

 You will participate in the company’s bonus program.
 Bonus payments are dependent on company results and are payable at the discretion of the compensation committee of our board of directors.
 The target bonus rate for your position is 40% of your base annual salary.